Gang (film): Plot

-Four friends, Gangu (Jackie Shroff), Abdul (Nana Patekar), Nihal (Kumar Gaurav) and Gary (Jaaved Jaffrey) - which forms the word G.A.N.G, get together to start their crime business, but their roots are built on friendship and trust.
-They succeed in their criminal goals, but later they are attacked by a local gangster Tagdu (Gulshan Grover).
-As a result, G.A.N.G. retaliates with Tagdu and joins with Lala (Mukesh Khanna), a criminal leader with a conscience.
-But this does not pleases Abdul as they work for free with Lala and decides to join forces with Girja Singh (Imtiaz Khan), another gang leader, for money, to which Gangu disagrees.
-Gary's sister is later killed by Tagdu and his men as a form of early humiliation, which shatters them deeply.
+Four friends, Gangu, Abdul, Nihal and Gary - which forms the word G.A.N.G, get together to start their crime business, but their roots are built on friendship and trust.
+They succeed in their criminal goals, but later they are attacked by a local gangster Tagdu.
+As a result, G.A.N.G. retaliates with Tagdu and joins with Lala, a criminal leader with a conscience.
+But this does not please Abdul as they work for free with Lala and decide to join forces with Girja Singh, another gang leader, for money, to which Gangu strongly disagrees.
+G.A.N.G. is assigned by Girja Singh to get a body of his close associate from a morgue and they learn that in the cadaver, there is stash of 8 million rupees and later they get their share of 800,000 rupees by Girja, however G.A.N.G. tricks Girja's nephews who were later killed by the latter for letting the men getting their share.
+Sanam, who is devastated by Gangu's friends, asks him to leave the team as they are into extreme crime business and Gangu, later decides to part ways and request them to quit the crime world for good.
+However Nihal, Gary and Abdul pacifies Gangu and reconciles again.
+Tinnie, who's sister of Gary, is later killed by Tagdu and his men as a retaliation of early humiliation by the team, which shatters them.
 Later G.A.N.G. and Tagdu's men are embroiled in a gang war, in which Gangu is arrested and sentenced to jail for five years.